berkozero/noteRAG/README.md

 *   **Vector Store (ChromaDB):** Stores vector embeddings (derived from note text using OpenAI) and associated metadata (including the PostgreSQL note ID) for efficient semantic similarity searches.
 *   **RAG Core (LlamaIndex):** Manages the interaction with ChromaDB (via `ChromaVectorStore`), orchestrates embedding generation, context retrieval, and prompting.
 *   **AI Models (OpenAI):** Used by LlamaIndex to generate embeddings (`text-embedding-3-small`) and answer questions (`gpt-4-turbo-preview`).

+## Security Considerations

+*   **Authentication:** Uses JWT (JSON Web Tokens) via `python-jose` for securing API endpoints.
+Tokens have a limited expiry time (1 week).
+*   **Password Storage:** Passwords are never stored in plain text.
+They are securely hashed using `bcrypt` with a unique salt per user via the `passlib` library.
+*   **Password Policy:**
+    *   A minimum length of 12 characters is enforced.
+    *   Passwords are checked against the Have I Been Pwned database to prevent the use of known compromised passwords.
+*   **HTTPS:** Communication between clients and the backend server uses HTTPS (requires SSL certificates for local development).
+*   **Dependencies:** Regularly review and update dependencies (Python/Node.js) to patch known vulnerabilities.
+*   **Environment Variables:** API keys and secrets are loaded from `.env` files and should *never* be committed to version control.

 ## Prerequisites